Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration

-Additionally, applying our approach to other applications involving ill-posed inverse problems, such as medical imaging or geophysics, would provide further validation of the effectiveness of our approach.
+Additionally, applying our approach to other applications involving ill-posed inverse problems, such as medical imaging or geophysics, would provide further validation of the effectiveness of our strategy.
 Finally, it is of interest to conduct a further theoretical analysis of our approach under different constraints and noise conditions to better understand its limitations and strengths.
 This would involve studying the statistical properties of our confidence intervals and investigating the impact of various assumptions on their performance.
 Of particular interest are relaxations of the linear forward model and Gaussian noise assumptions to extend our method's application domain.
 Although the original theoretical foundation developed in \cite{previous_paper} does not make these assumptions, our implementation relies upon them for the tractability of the sampling algorithms.
 Overall, these future research directions have the potential to demonstrate the applicability and robustness of our approach in a wide range of domains.